These Dinnerware Sets Are Versatile Enough to Go From Takeout Nights to Dinner Parties

 Best Blue and White Dinnerware Sets

 Blue and white ceramics have been around for centuries, and the style continues to be heralded as a versatile choice for both daily and formal occasions.
 We personally love the intricacies of the stamped Blue Italian from Spode, featuring a pastoral vista as detailed as a Dutch Masters painting.
-On the flip side, there’s also nothing wrong with keeping the color combo simple, such as the bistro look of Martha Stewart’s Cliffield set.
+On the flip side, there’s nothing wrong with keeping the color combo simple, such as the bistro look of Martha Stewart’s Cliffield set.
 Despite their fancy visages, these suggestions are safe to tuck into the dishwasher after a meal.

 Best Vintage-Inspired Dinnerware Sets